IntermediaDesigns/data-dashboard-part-1/README.md

 Submitted by: **Lynjai Jimenez**

-This web app: **This powerful tool allows you to explore and discover a wealth of information about your favorite Marvel characters.**
+This web app: **This powerful tool allows you to explore and discover a wealth of information about your favorite Marvel characters.
+Used https://developer.marvel.com/ for the API**

 Time spent: **X** hours spent in total